 A CIC can employ staff and pay wages, but profits are reinvested in the community.

 An accountant will help you to set a CIC up.
-One model is to have one director and five members.
+One model is to have one director and five members, although it is usually advisable to have at least two and possibly three directors.
 You should always seek professional advice and help in setting up your company.
+There are a variety of different business models you could choose.

 A CIC can be limited by guarantee, this is a distinct legal entity from its owners, and is responsible for its own debts.
 The personal finances of the company’s guarantors are protected.
 They will only be responsible for paying company debts up to the amount of their guarantees (often £1).